-No-one is better qualified to tell us how to appeal to humanity's deepest desires.
-Freud made a living out of convincing patients that what they thought they felt was actually an illusion.
-Instead of making rational decisions, Freud found that people were actually manipulated by their subconscious.
+No one is better qualified to tell us how to appeal to humanity's deepest desires.
+Freud made a living out of convincing patients that they thought they felt it was an illusion.
+Instead of making rational decisions, Freud found that people were manipulated by their subconscious.

-The conflict between the modern brain and the ancient subconscious results in constant anxiety.
-By offering products that help to ease this anxiety, marketers can easily win the attention of stressed-out consumers.
+The conflict between the modern brain and the old subconscious results in constant anxiety; still, by offering products that help ease this anxiety, marketers can easily win the attention of stressed-out consumers.

-Freud saw the world where people were confronted with more choice than ever, but didn't have the emotional ability to make a sensible decision.
+Freud saw the world where people were confronted with more choices than ever but didn't have the emotional ability to make a sensible decision.
 Instead of embracing freedom, he noted that patients would flee from it, seeking refuge in anything from drugs or alcohol to religion.

 In this instance, what does Freud teach us about email marketing?
 You shouldn't offer open-ended, general options for customers and don't just link to long catalogues full of products.
-Channel the attention of readers on specific deals and try to tailor them to their personal needs.
+Channel readers' attention on specific deals and try to tailor them to their personal needs.

 Liberate Your Sales With Childlike Creativity

 Freud was also concerned with how the creativity and imagination of childhood were strangled, resulting in what he saw as armies of bland, anxious adults.
-In fact, he saw children as more intelligent and emotionally balanced than adults, who had become strung-out by education and work.
+He saw children as more intelligent and emotionally balanced than adults, who had become strung out by education and work.

-Freud is probably best known for his pioneering use of psychoanalysis to treat patients.
-His aim was to give patients a chance to talk through their issues thus allowing them to find their own route to a cure.
+Freud is probably best known for his pioneering psychoanalysis to treat patients.
+He aimed to give patients a chance to talk through their issues, thus finding their route to a cure.
 Instead of forcing drugs or other treatments upon them, Freud would lead his patients to find an answer.

 Was Freud the godfather of email marketing?
-His insights make a good resource to teach us about email marketing.
-If you want to put his ideas into practice, check out the CRM and marketing automation software on offer from Flowbird, and ease your own marketing anxieties in the process.
+His insights make an excellent resource to teach us about email marketing.
+If you want to put his ideas into practice, check out the CRM and marketing automation software on offer from Flowbird, and ease your marketing anxieties in the process.